kaishin/Glyfons/README.md

 - Fill the smaller artboards by selecting the glyph (make sure it's a single compound path) then running the *Generate Smaller Sizes* in *File* > *Scripts* > *Glyfon Actions*.
 - Turn on *Pixel Preview*.
 - Pixel-adjust the generated icons to your heart's content.
 - Once you are satsified with the outcome, run the *Export Icon Files* script.
-It will create a new folder with the name of the icon, export the main glyph as SVG and the smaller versions as PNG, then saves your current vector file.
+It will create a new folder with the name of the icon, export the main glyph as PDF and the smaller versions as PNG, then saves your current vector file.